Pallet wood sofa for outdoor living!

 2013 pallet sofa revision

-Changing the look of this pallet sofa is fun, and easy!
-Here, the burlap bags were loosely wrapped around the seat cushion, topped with random loose pillows.
+Changing the look of this pallet sofa is fun, and easy too!
+Here, the burlap coffee sacks were loosely wrapped around the seat cushion, topped with random loose pillows.

 Learn how to make the little grain sack pillow HERE.